 Laura is a climate change specialist with experience in measuring and monitoring carbon footprints in the tourist industry.
 Laura previously specialised in carbon offsetting and is passionate about improving climate resilience within communities.
 She was recently appointed by Cheltenham Borough Council as the Climate Emergency Programme Officer.

 Alex has also recently joined Cheltenham Borough Council as the Climate Emergency Project Support Officer.
 Previously Alex was an Energy Manager for a restaurant chain based near London.

 We had the pleasure of welcoming today’s guest who has become somewhat of a legend in the rowing world.

-Today we are really excited to get the chance to catch up with Great British Athlete, World University Championship Gold Medalist, European Junior Championship Silver Medalist, World Champion Silver medallist, Head of the Charles Regatta winner (and world record holder by 26 seconds!) and Oxford vs Cambridge Boat Race winner – Morgan Baynham-Williams
+Today we are really excited to get the chance to catch up with a Great British Athlete, World University Championship Gold Medalist, European Junior Championship Silver Medalist, World Champion Silver medallist, Head of the Charles Regatta winner (and world record holder by 26 seconds!) and Oxford vs Cambridge Boat Race winner – Morgan Baynham-Williams

 Morgan is making a stand for women in sport and we catch up with her to ‘Spill the tea’.

 We had the pleasure of welcoming today’s EXCITING guest Suzi Perry.